Royal Commission on the Constitution (United Kingdom): Regional assemblies

-There would be seven elected regional assemblies, one for Scotland, one for Wales and five Regional Assemblies in England.
+There would be seven elected regional assemblies, one for Scotland, one for Wales and five regional assemblies in England.
 They would have considerably greater powers than proposed in the majority report, taking over much of the machinery of central government within their area, and each having their own civil service.
-They would also replace ad hoc authorities such as regional health authorities and water authorities, which were due to be introduced in reorganisation of the National Health Service and water industry.
+They would also replace ad-hoc authorities such as regional health authorities and water authorities, which were due to be introduced in reorganisation of the National Health Service and water industry.
 They would also have supervisory powers over gas and electricity boards.
 They would also be able to make policy through strategic plans for the physical, social and economic development of their regions.

 A Minister for the Regions would hold a cabinet seat.

 Commons reform

-The memorandum also suggested changes in the function of the United Kingdom House of Commons.
+The memorandum also suggested changes in the function of the House of Commons.
 Members of parliament were to form "functional committees" corresponding to central government departments.
 Each committee was to have a supporting staff and would consider the implications of both United Kingdom and European legislation, as well as having policy-making powers.
 To reflect their greater responsibilities, MPs would be paid full-time professional salaries.